nocobase/website/content/articles/6-best-open-source-ai-tools-to-build-dashboards/index.md

 **Core uses**

-* **Real time monitoring and metric visualization**  Grafana connects to time series databases, log services, and monitoring tools to display data as charts, trends, and metric cards.
+* **Real time monitoring and metric visualization**: Grafana connects to time series databases, log services, and monitoring tools to display data as charts, trends, and metric cards.
 It supports system monitoring, service performance tracking, and real time business analysis.
-* **Unified views across multiple data sources**  With support for sources such as Prometheus, Elasticsearch, MySQL, PostgreSQL and BigQuery, Grafana lets teams combine heterogeneous data into a single dashboard for consolidated monitoring and operations views.
+* **Unified views across multiple data sources**: With support for sources such as Prometheus, Elasticsearch, MySQL, PostgreSQL and BigQuery, Grafana lets teams combine heterogeneous data into a single dashboard for consolidated monitoring and operations views.

 **AI-related features**

 Grafana does not include native AI features, but its plugin system and API based data sources make AI integration straightforward:

-* **Anomaly detection and trend analysis with external AI**  Outputs from AIOps tools or AI services can be brought into Grafana to highlight anomalies or shifts in trends and assist with diagnostics.
+* **Anomaly detection and trend analysis with external AI**: Outputs from AIOps tools or AI services can be brought into Grafana to highlight anomalies or shifts in trends and assist with diagnostics.
-* **Using AI generated data as a source**  Insights or structured outputs from AI models can be fed into Grafana through an API source and visualized like any other dataset.
+* **Using AI generated data as a source**: Insights or structured outputs from AI models can be fed into Grafana through an API source and visualized like any other dataset.

 ## Closing notes